 Since I made my first visit to the Dilworth Artisan Station building when interviewing artist Marcy Gregg last year, I’ve been looking forward to going back.
 This past Saturday I had the amazing opportunity to interview Marcy’s studio mate and fellow artist, Adrian Chu Redmond.
 I first got a glimpse of Adrian’s work when I was visiting last year, and that led to researching more about Adrian’s work via her website.

-While both artists do a different style of abstract, Adrian focuses in the genre of abstract realism.
+While both artists do different styles of abstract, Adrian focuses on the genre of abstract realism.
 From the moment we sat down for the interview, it was clear how much Adrian loves what she does, and her comment that even working in the studio for 7 hours not being enough time to devote to her art, couldn’t have been a more fitting statement.

 Her paintings are so full of life, and the stories they tell, some of which she related to us during the interview, were so inspiring to hear.
 Not to mention more meaningful when you’re hearing the artist tell the stories in person!

 When did you first discover your love for art?

 Adrian’s love for art began when her husband, Michael, gave her a gift certificate for one month at the Braitman Studio here in Charlotte.
 What started off as a hobby of sorts, became a true passion, and when she had the chance to show her paintings at a friend’s jewelry show she was surprised to have sold almost all she had displayed.
 From there she’s been shown in galleries from New York to Charleston as well as galleries abroad.
 This summer she’ll be an artist in residence in Italy, where she’s been invited along with 15 other international artists for en Plein air (outside) painting.